This is the latest installment of our "Ask Wealthsimple" series, where our financial guru Dave Nugent helps you navigate the world of investing.

 Indulge me with a quick doomsday scenario.
 What if overnight, the money that’s been flowing into ETFs went in the opposite direction and everyone stampeded out of ETFs like a run on the bank?

 I'll indulge you.
 So what would a run on ETFs look like?
 Well, you have to ask yourself, where does all that money flow?
 Even if you decided to go from a passive to an active strategy, a lot of your money would still be invested in the same companies.
 Chances are, any money manager is going to advise that you invest in, for instance, a lot of the same S&P 500 companies.
 Could the S&P 500 have a correction?
 Absolutely, and it would probably even be healthy.
 If and when that happens, the best thing you can do is nothing.
 When is that correction going to happen?
 Who the heck knows.
-And that’s why I firmly believe that passive investment is the only way to go.
+And that’s why I firmly believe that passive investment is the smartest way to grow your money over the long term.

 Wealthsimple makes smart investing simple and affordable.